Jiangmen: History

 Jiangmen was forced to open up to western trade in 1904, after a 1902 declaration which made it a treaty port.
 During the subsequent period of western influence, a number of western-style buildings were constructed along the city's waterfront, and currently, the city's government is partaking in a renewal project to restore many of these buildings.

 On 6 August 1925, the Guangdong provincial government placed Jiangmen under direct administration of the provincial government.
 Jiangmen was given a city government on 26 November of the same year.
 In 1931, this status would be revoked, and the city was placed under the administration of Xinhui County.

 The city was incorporated into the People's Republic of China on 23 October 1949, and was proclaimed a city in 1951.
 The city later became the prefectural seat for the Sze Yup ("Four County") region including Taishan, Kaiping, Xinhui, Enping.
-In Mainland China but not abroad, the area became known as the "Five Counties" when Heshan was added to Jiangmen's jurisdiction.
+In mainland China but not abroad, the area became known as the "Five Counties" when Heshan was added to Jiangmen's jurisdiction.

 In June 1983, the city was upgraded to a prefecture-level city.

-In 1996, built the Jiangmen Hi-tech Industrial Development Zone (Jiangmen National-Level High-Tech Industry Development Zone) in Jianghai district.

-In 2006, built the bingjiang Zone in pengjiang district.

 In 2011, the city banned pet dogs in public after rabies killed 42 people over the preceding 3 years.
 The city reserved a 13-acre site to allow rural Chinese to adopt the 30,000 dogs, but public outcry led to a softer implementation where violators would be told to leave rather than have the dog confiscated.

 In 2017, Jiangmen Hi-tech Industrial Development Zone ranked 64th among national hi-tech zones in China.

-In 2020, Jiangmen Station of the West Pearl River Delta Transportation Center, in Southwest China's Guangdong province, opened to the public.
+In 2020, Jiangmen Station of the West Pearl River Delta Transportation Center opened to the public.